Week 2: Spicy Beef and Bean Sprout Soup

 This week's soup is a delicious combination of Asian flavors.
 Using bean sprouts instead of noodles makes this soup low carb and friendly to most diets.

-Feel free to add chopped mint or basil to balance the spicy sriracha or chili paste.
+Feel free to add chopped mint, basil or cilantro to balance the spicy sriracha or chili paste.

 This is one of my favourite soups for the winter months.
 When I have a cold, it really clears up my sinuses.
 The bean sprouts are full of vitamins and fiber, and make a fantastic replacement for noodles.